 Positive voices from around the world

-Leaders from 8 organisations spanning Canada, Denmark, India, the Netherlands, Russia and Turkey will be recognised for using facilitation to make change and progress happen for their organisations.
+Leaders from 12 organisations spanning the world will be recognised for using facilitation to make change and progress happen for their organisations.

 “Facilitation is being used around the world by leaders who understand the power of facilitation.
-The awards recognise the specific impacts have achieved from using facilitation.” – Julia Donohue, Chair of the IAF
+The awards recognise the specific impacts have achieved from using facilitation.” – Gerardo de Luzenberger, Chair of the IAF

-“We all want to see positive change in the world we live but it’s not easy to achieve.
+“We all want to see positive change in our world but it’s not easy to achieve.
 Under pressure, group dynamics and processes can fall apart.
 These are make-or-break moments when an independent facilitator can make all the difference.” – Jeffer London, Award Ceremony Host.

 “The awards flow from a peer evaluation of nominations by IAF members who award points based on objective criteria that can be applied to any project.
 The results for successful nominees are reflected in awards at the silver, gold and platinum levels.
-The awards are international recognition for the achievements of both organisations and facilitators.” – Julia Donohue, Chair of the IAF
+The awards are international recognition for the achievements of both organisations and facilitators.” – Gerardo de Luzenberger, Chair of the IAF

-“The remarkably diverse range of projects receiving awards demonstrates our belief that good group process facilitation can be used in any context to help people change the world around them and have an impact,” shared Ms Donohue.
+“The remarkably diverse range of projects receiving awards demonstrates our belief that good group process facilitation can be used in any context to help people change the world around them and have an impact,” shared Mr de Luzenberger.

-“The facilitators who have gained recognition for their expertise have combined innovative planning with expert delivery in widely-varied fields to help their clients meet complex challenges and achieve organisational objectives,” Ms Donohue said.
+“The facilitators who have gained recognition for their expertise have combined innovative planning with expert delivery in widely varied fields to help their clients meet complex challenges and achieve organisational objectives,” Mr de Luzenberger said.

 About the award ceremony

 This will be a feel-good celebration that promotes the power of facilitation by illustrating the positive impact that talented facilitators bring about.
 As you might have guessed, it will be very participatory.
-You can go to the event platform now to post your questions for the panel discussions we will be having with the awardees.
+You can go to the event platform now to help shape the event and get a preview of the awardees.

 Organised by the International Association of Facilitators (IAF), this award ceremony is the most prestigious in our field, inspiring people the world over to use facilitation to achieve a measurable and positive impact